-- 1. Check that you are using the correct spindle for your type of paper, see Choose which spindle to use on page 24. - 2.
-Standing behind the printer, rest the spindle's black end on the left side roll holder.
+1. Standing behind the printer, rest the spindle's black end on the left side roll holder.
 Do not put the end completely into the roll holder.

-3. Rest the blue end of the spindle on the right side roll holder.
-If you are loading the gray spindle, ensure the rounded side of the spindle top is resting on the roll holder.
+2. Rest the blue end of the spindle on the right side roll holder.

-4. With both hands, push the spindle into both roll holders at the same time.
+3. With both hands, push the spindle into both roll holders at the same time.
 The spindle snaps in place.

-5. If the edge of the roll is torn (sometimes due to tape used to hold end of the roll) or not straight, pull paper slightly beyond the cutting groove and use a cutter to cut a straight edge.
+4. If the edge of the roll is torn (sometimes due to tape used to hold the end of the roll) or not straight, pull the paper slightly beyond the cutting groove and use a cutter to cut a straight edge.

-\wedge

-CAUTION Cut the paper as straight as possible, as uneven paper does not load correctly.

-6. Insert the edge of the paper into the feeder.

-WARNING!
-Do not push your fingers inside the printer's paper path, the results may be painful.
+- TIP: Cut the paper as straight as possible, as uneven paper does not load correctly. - 5.
+Insert the edge of the paper into the feeder. - △ CAUTION: Do not push your fingers inside the printer's paper path.

-7. Roll the spindle into the feeder until you feel resistance.
-The printer detects the paper and feed it automatically into the printer.
+6. Roll the spindle into the feeder until you feel resistance.
+The printer detects the paper and feeds it automatically into the printer.

-- 8. Once the paper is fed into the printer, the front-panel display asks if you are loading a roll or a sheet.
-Select Roll with the Up and Down keys and press OK. - 9.
-Select your paper category and type.
+7. Once the paper is fed into the printer, the front-panel display asks whether you are loading a roll or a sheet.
+Select Roll with the Up and Down keys and press OK.

+8. Select your paper category and type.